microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 ### 3. Compatibility and Flexibility

-FPDT is designed to be agnostic to existing training techniques and works efficiently across different LLM models, including popular architecture like GPT and Llama.
+Ulysses-Offload is designed to be agnostic to existing training techniques and works efficiently across different LLM models, including popular architecture like GPT and Llama.
 This flexibility ensures that our approach can be easily integrated into various training workflows.
-Additionally, FPDT is compatible with advanced memory optimization techniques such as DeepSpeed ZeRO and PyTorch FSDP, further enhancing its usability and performance.
+Additionally, Ulysses-Offload is compatible with advanced memory optimization techniques such as DeepSpeed ZeRO and PyTorch FSDP, further enhancing its usability and performance.

-## Core Design of Fully Pipelined Distributed Transformer
+## Core Design of Ulysses-Offload

-Figure 2 illustrates the core structure of FPDT.
-FPDT leverages multiple memory hierarchies in modern GPU clusters, thus boosting hardware efficiency and cost-effectiveness while achieving very high model FLOP utilization (MFU).
-The design of FPDT centers around pipelining, scheduling, and memory management.
+Figure 2 illustrates the core structure of Ulysses-Offload.
+Ulysses-Offload leverages multiple memory hierarchies in modern GPU clusters, thus boosting hardware efficiency and cost-effectiveness while achieving very high model FLOP utilization (MFU).
+The design of Ulysses-Offload centers around pipelining, scheduling, and memory management.
 These well-known optimization techniques are essential for scaling LLM context length to a million scale with a few GPUs and will be discussed in the subsequent